vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 - Install Active Directory
 - Promote DC-1 to Domain Controller
-- Create an Admin in Acitive Directory
+- Create an Admin in Active Directory
 - Join Client-1 to Domain
 - Setup Remote Desktop for Non-Administrative Users